Exemplar-Free Continual Learning for State Space Models: Additional Related Works

-In the main paper, we discussed foundational EFCIL methods of Elastic Weight Consolidation (EwC)~\cite{kirkpatrick2017EWC}, Synaptic Intelligence (SI)~\cite{zenke2017SI}, and Memory-Aware Synapses (MAS)~\cite{aljundi2018MAS} from regularization approach and LwF~\cite{li2017learning_LWF} and LwF-MC~\cite{rebuffi2017icarl_LwFMC}.
+In the main paper, we discussed foundational EFCIL methods of Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017EWC}, Synaptic Intelligence (SI)~\cite{zenke2017SI}, and Memory-Aware Synapses (MAS)~\cite{aljundi2018MAS} from regularization approach and LwF~\cite{li2017learning_LWF, rebuffi2017icarl_LwFMC}.
 In this section, we focus on recent EFCIL methods that leverage complex hybrid architectures for better performance.

 Self-sustaining representation expansion (SSRE)~\cite{zhu2022self} utilizes dynamic structural reorganization to maintain old features.
 This is achieved by a dual-branch structure, a main branch for fusion and a side branch for updates to retain past knowledge.
 The main branch will undergo distillation to transfer shared knowledge across tasks with the help of the prototype selection algorithm to selectively incorporate new knowledge into the main branch.
 Meanwhile, LDC~\cite{gomez2024exemplar} compensates for semantic drift via a learnable projector network that aligns features across tasks, enabling compatibility with both supervised and semi-supervised settings.
 At the end of each task, the trained projector is utilized to correct and update the stored prototype.
 LDC corrects the drift in the prototype to improve performance in EFCIL settings.
 EFC~\cite{Magistri2024cold} mitigates task-recency bias through prototype regularization and introduces a feature consolidation mechanism based on empirical feature drift.
 EFC combines the prototype pool replay, distillation, and regularization approach to mitigate catastrophic forgetting.
 By reducing feature drift, EFC improves the model's ability to learn new knowledge in EFCIL settings.

-While SSRE, LDC, and EFC improve performance in exemplar-free scenarios, they introduce significantly more additional components and complexity compared to foundational CL algorithms like EwC~\cite{kirkpatrick2017EWC}, LwF~\cite{li2017learning_LWF, rebuffi2017icarl_LwFMC}, and Inf-SSM.
+While SSRE, LDC, and EFC improve performance in exemplar-free scenarios, they introduce significantly more additional components and complexity compared to foundational CL algorithms like EWC~\cite{kirkpatrick2017EWC}, LwF~\cite{li2017learning_LWF}, and Inf-SSM.